 Prior to the appointment of Deloitte, the Audit Committee had evaluated the firm, and had satisfied itself that the firm and the relevant personnel are free from any relationships or conflicts of interest, which could impair their objectivity and independence.
 The Audit Committee also ensured that Deloitte has sufficient resources and is appropriately qualified to conduct the internal audit function of the Group.
 During its evaluation of Deloitte, the Audit Committee was assured that the personnel from Deloitte received continuous training to keep abreast with developments in the profession, relevant industry and regulations.
-During the financial year, a team of 6 carried out internal audits on the Group.
-The team is led by the Executive Director, Ms. Cheryl Khor, who has over 22 years' experience in the field.
+The team is led by the Executive Director, Encik Muzafar Kamal Mahmood, who has over 18 years' experience in the field.
 The internal audits were conducted in accordance with the Standards for the Professional Practice of Internal Auditing issued by The Institute of Internal Auditors.